def_file

 With optional default value |

-The first step of the decoder parses *.def file.
-For this task lark Earley
+The first step of the decoder is parsing of *.def file.
+For this task Lark Earley

 parser is used with a simple grammar expressed with EBNF notation.
 The *.def